fpereiro/dale/readme.md

    ```

+## Current status of the project

+The current version of dale, v3.5.0, is considered to be *stable* and *complete*.
+Suggestions and patches are welcome.
+Besides bug fixes, possible future changes are:

+- Functional and performance improvements in `dale.times`.

 ## Installation

 dale is written in Javascript.
 You can use it in the browser by sourcing the main file.